-Some media networks and newspapers, such as ABS-CBN, have their internal ombudsman who deals with journalism ethics complaints, especially those which gained traction from the audience (eg viral in social media).
+Some media networks and newspapers, such as ABS-CBN, have their internal ombudsman who deals with journalism ethics complaints, especially those which gained traction from the audience (e.g. viral in social media).

-Definitely more active and visible than the in-house ombudsmen are the organisations that lean more to a monitorial role, such as the Center for Media Freedom and Responsibility (CMFR) and Kapisanan ng Mga Brodkaster ng Pilipinas (Association of Philippine Broadcasters - KBP).
+Definitely more active and visible than the in-house ombudsmen are the organisations that lean more to a monitorial role, such as the Center for Media Freedom and Responsibility (CMFR) and ‘Kapisanan ng Mga Brodkaster ng Pilipinas’ or KBP (Association of Philippine Broadcasters).
 The CMFR evaluates media coverage and even calls out cases of media corruption or unethical practice.
-In numerous instances, a CMFR representative was interviewed in television news programmes especially at times when media responsibility as an issue came to the fore.
+In many instances, a CMFR representative was invited in television news programmes to speak on issues of media freedom and responsibility.

-The KBP, meanwhile, "established its own system of self-regulation and standards for radio and television stations in the country", which binds – but only to some extent – its 121 member networks or corporations.
+The KBP, meanwhile, ‘established its own system of self-regulation and standards for radio and television stations in the country’, which binds – but only to some extent – its 121 member networks or corporations.
 However, the CMFR has expressed doubts on the future of self-regulation in Philippine media, citing the feeble penalties imposed by the KBP on its erring members (CMFR, 2011).

-The Philippine Press Institute (PPI), as well as the KBP, developed a code of ethics: the Philippine Journalists’ Code of Ethics that has been used and studied in journalism schools.
+The Philippine Press Institute (PPI), as well as the KBP, developed a code of ethics: the ‘Philippine Journalist’s Code of Ethics’ that has been used and studied in journalism schools.
 However, in actual practice, the interpretation of these codes leaves gray areas as the media landscape – and the working conditions of journalists – is far from ideal.